cronkitedata/cronkite-docs/docs/excel/practice/01-excel-azpop-exercise.md

 See if you can find some questions to ask on your own of this data.
 Is there something that might be interesting to look into?
 Remember that we're often interested in:

-* Unexpected or newly discovered highs and lows (of change, or of some other characteristic)
+* Unexpected highs and lows (of change, or of some other characteristic)
 * Individual values that buck a trend seen in the rest (outliers)
 * Myths or myth-busting.
 * Signs of distress or happiness.
+* Newly discovered long-term trends

 ### Write a lede for a day story
 Try writing a lede paragraph for a story.
 Normally, you would interview people or go to a place and observe before you wrote, but you should be able to craft a short, declarative sentence or paragraph that conveys the key finding you want to write about.